-It is cloud-based tool offers testing techniques on-demand.
-A user can perform the real browser testing along with 40+ devices to support multiple browsers together.
-It allows the multi-location testing with the capacity to stimulate user behavior for web apps, web transactions, portal logins, etc. in a real browser.
+It is a cloud-based tool that offers testing techniques on-demand.
+A user can perform real browser testing along with 40+ devices to support multiple browsers together.
+It allows multi-location testing with the capacity to stimulate user behavior for web apps, web transactions, portal logins, etc. in a real browser.

 It is another flexible load testing tool that supports multiple integrations and allows users to run complex test scenarios.
 It supports different technologies, protocols, enterprise apps, and operating systems when required.

 - System bottlenecks can be identified before the actual production.